Millions of rand in taxpayers' money spent on uncompleted water projects, minister reveals

 Majodina said the department is also exploring groundwater as a quicker way of bringing relief to water-starved communities.

 “The third one that we are doing in North West is to explore groundwater.
-So we want to get groundwater because with groundwater you are able to drill the boreholes and people get water now,” she said.
+So we want to get groundwater because with groundwater you are able to drill the boreholes and people get water now.”

 Meanwhile, water protests have been erupting in several parts of the country as communities demand urgent solutions to what has become one of South Africa’s most pressing service delivery crises.